rhwilr/lemur/README.md

-# Monkey
+# Lemur

-This repository contains an interpreter and compiler for the "Monkey" programming language, as described in [Write an Interpreter in Go][1] and [Writing A Compiler In Go][2] by Thorsten Ball.
+This repository contains an interpreter and compiler for the "Lemur" programming language, as described in [Write an Interpreter in Go][1] and [Writing A Compiler In Go][2] by Thorsten Ball.